-Now that you have identified all your customer touchpoints it’s integral to pull up all the data you have about them.
+Now that you have identified all your customer touchpoints and actions, it’s time to look at performance.
 The common metrics to find at each touchpoint include:

 Interviewing customers, and asking about their experience as it occurs will be worth its weight in gold when building and validating your customer journey map.
-We’ve added a few key questions to help get you started:
+Here are a few key questions to get you started:

 How easy or difficult did you find using our website/app/platform?

 Are you satisfied with the (onboarding/ check out/ billing) process?

 How did the product/ brand help you?
 Were there any problems that were not solved by our product/ brand?

 Is there anything we can do to support you or better your experience with us?

 Step 6: Formalize and circulate your map